hazelcast/hazelcast/docs/design/jet/023-non-corruptible-snapshots.md

 #### Snapshot taking procedure

+1. Initiate snapshot: generate new `ongoingSnapshotId` (always incremented, never reused, even for exported snapshots) in `JobExecutionRecord`
+2. Write `JobExecutionRecord`
+   Indeterminate result -> snapshot failed to start, there is no need to rollback or commit anything.
-1. Clear ongoing snapshot map.
+3. Clear ongoing snapshot map.
    Indeterminate result -> not possible, however operation may not be replicated to all backups.
-   Stray records are not a big problem because each record in snapshot map has snapshot id.
+   Stray records are not a big problem because each record in snapshot map has `snapshotId` and we never reuse the same id in more than 1 attempts that could have a chance to write something to snapshot map.
-   We also do not need to ensure the deletion of `SnapshotVerificationRecord` of previous snapshot, because it can be one of the cases:
-   1. Ongoing snapshot map was empty - nothing do delete.
-   2. Ongoing snapshot map contained older snapshot than the other one.
-      Until full success, the other map will contain correct snapshot which is newer, so it does not matter if we destroy `SnapshotVerificationRecord` or not
-   3. Ongoing snapshot map contained corrupted snapshot but newer than the other one.
-      Partially successful clearing will not make corrupted snapshot a correct one.
-2. Initiate snapshot: generate new `snapshotId`, notify all processors
-3. 1st snapshot phase (`saveSnapshot` + `snapshotCommitPrepare`):
+4. 1st snapshot phase (`saveSnapshot` + `snapshotCommitPrepare`):
-   Each processor instance writes its state to `IMap` as "chunk".
+   Each processor instance writes its state to `IMap` as "chunks".
    Any indeterminate put -> snapshot failed
+5. Write `SnapshotVerificationRecord`
+   Indeterminate result -> snapshot failed
-4. Make decision: if all processors succeeded in 1st phase then the snapshot will be committed in 2nd phase, otherwise it will be rolled back.
+6. Make decision: if all processors succeeded in 1st phase and `SnapshotVerificationRecord` was written then the snapshot will be committed in 2nd phase, otherwise it will be rolled back.
-5. Write `SnapshotVerificationRecord` (*).
+   In case of success: update in memory last good snapshotId in `JobExecutionRecord` to newly created snapshot and switch ongoing snapshot map index if it is not an exported snapshot.
+7. Write `JobExecutionRecord` (*)
-   Indeterminate result -> restart job immediately without performing 2nd phase of snapshot (no rollback and no commit, one of them will happen after restore)
+   Indeterminate result ->
+   - automatic snapshot: restart job immediately without performing 2nd phase of snapshot (no rollback and no commit, one of them will happen after restore)
-6. Update ongoing data map index in memory if the snapshot was successful.
-7. TODO: Update JExR - maybe snapshot data will be removed from it.
-   Indeterminate, other error -> ignore
+   - exported snapshot: do not publish snapshot in cache, proceed to 2nd phase as if the snapshot failed.
+     During restore, we can find `JobExecutionRecord` in the middle of exported snapshot but then 2nd phase can be executed again.
 8. Optionally - clear new ongoing snapshot map if the snapshot was successful to decrease memory usage.
 9. 2nd snapshot phase (`snapshotCommitFinish`) with decision made earlier.
    This step can be performed concurrently with processing of next items and must ultimately succeed.